 The market is simply not a machine.
 There are live, active traders here, and every single transaction is subject to dynamic adjustment and discretion.
 Furthermore, 'Bots, arbitrage, liquidity providers, and anything else "automated" are simply not strictly 100% machine and no trader.
 That's not what's going on.

-Read and understand this methodology, and you will see very many ways to reveal signals; and, to feel "comfortable in the seat of your pants" with them.
+Understand how to follow the auctioning and the traders, at least at a minimal level, and you will see very many ways to reveal signals; and, to feel "comfortable in the seat of your pants" with them.

 A Little More on This Topic